ShokhrukhbekYuldoshev/Task-Manager/README.md

 Please note that the above file structure assumes that the `src` folder is located at the root of the project.
 Adjust the file paths and structure according to your specific project setup.

-Feel free to update and customize the markdown file as needed to match your application's structure and requirements.

 ## Dependencies

 - express: Fast and minimalist web framework for Node.js